Walk-In Showers vs. Walk-In Tubs

 • Higher cost for upgrades: Custom features like benches, tile walls or special showerheads can raise the price.

-Like walk-in showers, walk-in tubs have a lot of benefits worth considering:
+Like walk-in showers, walk-in tubs have many benefits worth considering, such as:

 • Superior accessibility: A walk-in tub has a built-in door and low step-in entry, making it much more accessible than a standard bathtub and often more accessible than a walk-in shower.

-• Greater depth: Compared to a standard bathtub or shower, walk-in tubs have higher walls, allowing for more depth.
-This makes it easier to immerse yourself and simplifies washing your hair and upper body.
+• Greater depth: Compared to a standard bathtub or shower, walk-in tubs have higher walls, which can make it easier to wash yourself.

 Drawbacks of walk-in tubs

-• Installation may require electrical and plumbing work
+• May need more work: Installation may require electrical and plumbing work, plus a water heater upgrade.

 » MORE: Pros and cons of walk-in tubs